teo-tsirpanis/Farkle/docsrc/content/the-precompiler.md

 What is more, Farkle does not report any grammar error (such as an LALR conflict) until it's too late: text was attempted to be parsed with a faulty grammar.
 Wouldn't it be better if these errors were caught earlier in the app's life cycle?

 One of Farkle's new features that came with version 6 is called _the precompiler_.
 The precompiler addresses this inherent limitation of how Farkle works with grammars.
-Instead of generating it every time, the grammar's parser tables are built ahead of time and stored in the program's assembly, when it gets compiled.
-This significantly boosts the program's startup time by orders of magnitude.
+Instead of building it every time, the grammar's parser tables are built ahead of time and stored in the program's assembly, when it gets compiled.
+This boosts the program's startup time by orders of magnitude.

 ## How to use it